ym2805/XIM-GSAPP-Fa20/src/projects/Bridging 3D Green Resource Equality.md

 This image should be a ***photo collage*** that is illustrative of the outcome of your project.
 *Please include a short caption describing your college.*

 ### Goals and Metrics

 These section should be descriptive of how your team is setting up goals and metrics to determine success.

 1. What are you measuring?

+Walkability
+Whether the distance from ground level to parks is in 5 min Whether the distance from each floor to bridging terraces is in 5 min

+Daylight
+Obstruction from neighborhoods
+Daylight hours
+The shadow of buildings  impact on Bridges and parks

 1. Why you are measuring it?
 1. How does it relate to your goals?